 For the inauguration of the new organ at the Rota Auditorium of the Piccinni Conservatory of Bari, Gervasio composed the Ouverture inaugurale, for organ and orchestra, performed by the Symphony Orchestra of the Province of Bari, conducted by Rino Marrone with the organist Luigi Celeghin.
 He composed Concerto da camera, for double quintet (five strings and five wind instruments) and percussion, for the Domenico Losavio's Dauni Soloists.

-He composes Introduzione e tema variato, for violin and piano, which he will then transcribe for violin and strings.
+He composed Introduzione e tema variato, for violin and piano, which he will then transcribe for violin and strings.

 Gervasio composed various chamber pieces, including Doppio concerto, for violin, guitar and strings, Quintetto secondo, for oboe, clarinet, bassoon, horn and piano, dedicated to the Ensemble Galzio, Indugio compiuto, for voices, violin, guitar, piano and percussion, Quattro invenzioni, for piano and Sonata, for piano and percussion.

 In May the E.R.
 Duni of Matera, as part of the First Review of Contemporary Music, organizes the concert Ritratto di Raffaele Gervasio.
 Portrait of Raffaele Gervasio

 In July his sister Elena dies and in December his granddaughter Elena, Michele's daughter, is born.

 Gervasio composed Violakit, for guitar and viola.

 On commission from the National Academy of Santa Cecilia he writes Composizione orchestrale, , performed in 1988 by the Orchestra of the Academy of Santa Cecilia conducted by Yoav Talmi.